 Blogger Katbat jokingly writes how even though pickpockets are a common job in Moscow, it doesn’t mean they’re uncivilized.

 So a new mom friend and I were chatting the other day.
 She lived in Moscow for a few years, left for a few months to have her baby, then returned about a month ago.
-She mentioned that she now can really experience the chivalry of Russian men.
+This mother mentioned that she now can really experience the chivalry of Russian men.
 She always has someone volunteer to help her with her stroller on stairs, etc. I have mentioned all this before: Men will literally run ahead of me to help with a door when I am out with the stroller.

 So I thought I would share this little story from a recent arrival: